adityabandal/adityabandal/README.md

 📞 +1 (217) 721-2960

 I'm a software engineer with a strong background in developing scalable solutions and working with cloud technologies.
 I am pursuing a Master’s in Computer Science from the University of Illinois Urbana-Champaign focussed on systems and cloud.
 I hold a Bachelor’s in Computer Science from VNIT Nagpur.
-I’ve gained hands-on experience through roles at Amazon and AWS, focusing on performance optimization and innovative solutions.
+I’ve gained hands-on experience working over two years at Amazon and AWS, focusing on building microservices, performance optimization and innovative solutions.

 💼 Work Experience
 - AWS (May 2024 - Aug 2024): Developed call recording features and real-time transcription for Amazon Connect, a cloud based contact center.